karaul/fitplotter/README.md

 - Automatically calculate an average of the plotted parameters in the zoomed area;
 - Visualise laps;
 - Can remove spikes and  make noisy data smooth;
+- Calculate breath_rate during the run, if HRV is on in the settings;

 ## Installation